Eldorado Radium Silver Express

-The Eldorado Radium Silver Express (alternately Radium Express) was the name of a semi-regular air service between Edmonton, Alberta and Port Radium, Northwest Territories, or between Port Radium and a refinery at Port Hope, Ontario.
+The Eldorado Radium Silver Express (alternately Radium Express) was the name of Bellanca Aircruiser CF-AWR that provided a semi-regular air service between Edmonton, Alberta and Port Radium, Northwest Territories from 1935 to 1947.

-A single airplane, a Bellanca Aircruiser, a small bush plane, provided this service, from 1935 to 1947.
+History

 During the late 1930s Port Radium was one of the few sources of radium.

-During World War II, the mine was the main source for the uranium used by the atomic bomb program.
+During World War II, the Eldorado Mine was the second source of uranium used by the atomic bomb program (the primary source was ore from the Belgian Congo).
 Other than the air charter, goods and personnel could only be conveyed to and from the northernmost terminus of the North American railway grid, at Waterways, Alberta, was by water, a 1450 mi trip that took weeks.

 The rivers are frozen almost eight months of the year, closing down the initial leg of the trip.
+During that time, the mine required an airplane.